 I set up Nurture Connections in 2017 after leaving the charitable sector in Glasgow.
 With Nurture Connections I hope to provide much needed health and wellbeing support to classroom teachers, children and parents.
 I have found that Story Massage helps to build trust, acceptance and compassion not only with children but with adults too.

-I use Story Massage within mainstream classrooms of over 30 children but I also use it with great success within our Nurture room and with small group work.
+I use the programme within mainstream classrooms of over 30 children but I also use it with great success within our Nurture room and with small group work.
 I work within the community running local classes for children and also with families on a one-to-one basis.
-Story Massage has real potential to engage parents and I hope to build on this.
+Massage stories have real potential to engage parents and I hope to build on this.
 It is a huge hit at home with my own kids too!

-What do you love most about Story Massage?
+What do you love most about the Story Massage Programme?

 What is your greatest professional achievement?